altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~And a slow cold swelled in the top of her mouth.~ ~She didn’t care, it was just so - damn - good.~
-~It helped with the headache - something to distract from it.~ ~A new pain, harmonizing and smoothing out the sharper pain in her brain~ "We’ll walk then, it’s not far - grab something on the way."
+~It helped with the headache - something to distract from it.~ ~It was a new pain, harmonizing and smoothing out the sharper pain in her brain~ `['more pain is less pain.']`
+~She saved that thought in a list, partly in irony, and mostly for practice.~ "We’ll walk then, it’s not far - grab something on the way."
 *He held out his arm Martha linked with it.*
 }